DeepRank/deeprank2/README.md

 ## h5x support

-After installing  `h5xplorer`  (https://github.com/DeepRank/h5xplorer), you can execute the python file `deeprankcore/h5x/h5x.py` to explorer the connection graph used by DeepRank-GNN.
+After installing  `h5xplorer`  (https://github.com/DeepRank/h5xplorer), you can execute the python file `deeprankcore/h5x/h5x.py` to explorer the connection graph used by deeprank-core.
 The context menu (right click on the name of the structure) allows to automatically plot the graphs using `plotly` as shown below.

 ![alt-text](./h5_deeprankcore.png)